Shein: Intellectual property infringement

-Shein has been sued by indie creators and by companies such as Deckers Outdoor Corporation and Levi Strauss & Co. for copyright and trademark infringement.
+Shein has been sued by independent creators and by companies such as Deckers Outdoor Corporation and Levi Strauss & Co. for copyright and trademark infringement.
 Most of these cases were settled out of court.

-In 2021, AirWair International Limited, who are known for the Dr. Martens boots, in a lawsuit accused Shein and its sister company, Romwe, of selling copies of their designs (and calling them "Martins") at a cheaper price while using photos of authentic Dr. Marten shoes to "entice customers," to which Shein responded with a blanket denial of AirWair International's claims.
+In a 2021 lawsuit, AirWair International Limited accused Shein and its sister company, Romwe, of selling copies of their designs (and calling them "Martins") at a cheaper price while using photos of authentic Dr. Marten shoes to "entice customers," to which Shein responded with a blanket denial of AirWair International's claims.

 In March 2021, Ralph Lauren filed a trademark infringement and unfair competition lawsuit against Shein's parent company.
 In the complaint, Ralph Lauren said that Zoetop Business Co. selling clothing with a "confusingly similar" mark was an exploitation of their "goodwill and reputation of genuine Ralph Lauren products."

 In 2022, Mexico's Secretariat of Culture questioned Shein's use of Mayan cultural elements in the design of one of its garments.
 The elements represented the "collective creativity" passed down through generations of Mayan people.
 Shein subsequently removed the item from its website.